 Singapore Airlines’ effortless Paris one-stop is a real winner.

-Ok so it’s not non-stop to Paris but Perth travelers don’t hold your breath on that service starting any time before 2023.
+Ok so it’s not non-stop to Paris but Perth travellers don’t hold your breath on that service starting any time before 2023.

 Our flight from Perth departed on time, as we have come to expect from Singapore Airlines.
 The airline has four flights a day between the two cities and while some airlines have been cutting back Singapore Airlines has been expanding its services with larger aircraft and new products.